Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Understanding Sampled-Token OPD: Trade-offs and Failure Modes

-We refer to \eqref{eq:token_opd} as token-level OPD.
+We refer to Eq.~\eqref{eq:token_opd} as the token-level estimator.
 This approximation removes future-reward coupling, so the update for token $y_t$ depends only on its immediate reward.
 Consequently, it is biased relative to the sequence-level reverse-KL estimator, but exhibits lower variance in long-horizon settings.
-This difference is reflected in their variance scaling.
-Under bounded rewards and bounded score-function gradients, the worst-case variance upper bound of token-level OPD scales as $O(T^2)$, whereas the sequence-level estimator scales as $O(T^4)$.
+Under bounded rewards and bounded gradients, the worst-case variance upper bound of token-level OPD scales as $O(T^2)$, whereas the sequence-level estimator scales as $O(T^4)$.
 We provide a detailed derivation in Appendix~\ref{app:bias_variance}.
+To interpolate between these extremes, we consider the discounted return-to-go estimator